newrelic/nri-mongodb/README.md

 Assuming you have the source code, you can build and run the MongoDB integration locally

-* Go to the directory of the Kafka Integration and build it
+* Go to the directory of the MongoDB Integration and build it
 ```
 $ make
 ```

-* The command above will execute tests for the Kafka integration and build an executable file called `nr-mongodb` in the `bin` directory
+* The command above will execute tests for the MongoDB integration and build an executable file called `nr-mongodb` in the `bin` directory
 ```
-$ ./bin/nr-kafka --help
+$ ./bin/nr-mongodb --help
 ```

 For managing external dependencies, the [govendor tool](https://github.com/kardianos/govendor) is used.
 It is required to lock all external dependencies to a specific version (if possible) in the vendor directory.